Author: Iqbal Khan

 The following example is used in this article to demonstrate how various types of relationships are handled in the cache.

-In the above diagram, the following relationships are shown:
+In the diagram shown above, the following relationships are shown:

 For the above relationships, the following domain objects are designed.